Codex

 None — confirm verdicts are downgraded with the raw action preserved.

 Codex has no native ask surface here.
-Confirm verdicts are downgraded with raw_action preserved so operators can review the original action in the TUI / OpenClaw plugin.
+Confirm verdicts become an alert/system message with raw_action preserved so operators can review the original action in audit or the TUI.
+That review cannot resume the hook call.

 Telemetry channels at boot